 Here's a small extract on the rare Irish beauty.
 I'm not sure it's there yet, but it may be close.

 “I am told they are a legacy from a time when the Irish were ravaged by invaders.
 The Saxons with their pale, blue eyes attacked Eire from the north, while the dark, haired Spaniards infiltrated from the south.
-The progeny bred during these wild and wicked invasions were often born with lustrous black hair and seductive blue eyes,” Fiona said in her best English.
+The progeny bred during these wild and wicked times were often born with lustrous black hair and seductive blue eyes,” Fiona said in her best English.

 The pictures?
 I also take pictures, garden and knit with ease.